exercism/docs/building/tracks/concepts.md

 ## Files

 Each concept has its own directory within the track's `concepts` directory.
 The name of the concept's directory must match the `slug` property of the concept, as defined in the [config.json file](./config-json.md#concept).

-Each concept directory must contain the following files:
+A Concept has two types of files:

+### Documentation files

+These files are presented to the student to help explain the concept.

 - `about.md`: provide information about the concept for a student who has completed the corresponding concept exercise to learn from and refer back to (required)
 - `introduction.md`: provide a brief introduction to a student who has not yet completed the corresponding concept exercise (required)
 - `links.json`: provide helpful links that provide more reading or information about a concept (required)

+### Metadata files

+These files are _not_ presented to the student, but used to define metadata of the concept.

+- `.meta/config.json`: contains meta information on the concept (required)

 ### Example

 <pre>
 concepts
 └── numbers
+    ├── .meta
+    |   └── config.json
     ├── about.md
     ├── introduction.md
     └── links.json